TobiasIsNotRegistered/GroupHubPublic/README.md

-# OpenDolphin Template
+# GroupHub alias Tischpolka 🍽

-This project provides a template for using [OpenDolphin](http://open-dolphin.org)
+This project provides a simple solution for finding eating comrades.

 - with plain Java
 - with a simple Servlet started through Jetty
 - with JavaFX as the client technology
 - with Gradle for build automation.

+## Authors
+* Tobias Sigel 🎈
+* Mario Winiker 🌸

 ## Quick Setup